Periodic and aperiodic dynamics of flat bands in diamond-octagon lattice: The model and the dynamical protocol

-where the first summation runs over the unit cell index $(m,n)$. $c_{m,n,i}^{\dagger}$ $(c_{m,n,i})$ is the creation (annihilation) operator for an electron at site $i$ in the $(m,n)$-th unit cell and $\epsilon_{i}$ is the on-site potential for the $i$-th atomic site. $\mathcal{T}_{ij}$ is the hopping parameter between the $i$-th and the $j$-th sites, and it can take two possible values depending on the position of the sites $i$ and $j$. $\mathcal{T}_{ij} = t_{x,y}$ for an electron hopping between two subsequent diamond plaquette along $x,y$ direction.
-These hopping are inter-cell hopping. $\mathcal{T}_{ij} = \lambda$ when an electron hops along the diagonals inside a diamond plaquette.
-On top of this intra-cell hopping, we have another hopping $t_{\theta}$ when the electron hops around the closed loop in a diamond plaquette.
+where the first summation runs over the unit cell index $(m,n)$. $c_{m,n,i}^{\dagger}$ $(c_{m,n,i})$ is the creation (annihilation) operator for an electron at site $i$ in the $(m,n)$-th unit cell and $\epsilon_{i}$ is the on-site potential for the $i$-th atomic site.
+Here, the diamond plaquette is referred as the unit cell.
+The parameter $\mathcal{T}_{ij}$ is the hopping strength between the $i$-th and the $j$-th sites, and it can take two possible values depending on the position of the sites $i$ and $j$.
+We denote $\mathcal{T}_{ij} = t_{x}$ ($t_y$) for an electron hopping between two adjacent diamond plaquettes along $x$ ($y$) directions.
+In addition of the above inter-cell hopping, the model also contains two types of intra-cell hopping. $\mathcal{T}_{ij} = \lambda$ when an electron hops along the diagonals inside a diamond plaquette.
+On top of that we have another hopping $t_{\theta}$ when the electron hops around the closed loop in a diamond plaquette.
 Each diamond plaquette is pierced by an external magnetic flux $\phi$ which incorporates an Aharonov-Bohm phase factor to hopping parameter $t_{\theta} \rightarrow t_{\theta} \exp{(\pm i\theta)}$.
 Here, $\theta = \pi \phi / 2 \phi_{0}$, $\phi_{0}=hc/e$ being the fundamental flux quantum, the sign $\pm$ in the exponent indicates the direction of the forward and the backward hoppings and $\phi$ would be in terms of $\phi_0$.
-Here after we shall refer $\theta$ as the flux for simplicity.
+For the rest of the paper, we shall refer $\theta$ as the flux for simplicity.
+For completeness, we note that one can consider an inter-cell flux enclosed by the octagon plaquette.
+However, the properties of the system might change once the nature of the flux changes.
+For example, the octagon flux directly incorporates the diamond flux in addition to the inter-cell fluxes.
+We restrict ourselves to non-interacting case where single-particle state can describe the essential physics of flat bands.
+In order to incorporate more realistic effects such as correlated phenomena, one has to consider interacting version of the model.
+We comment on the possible effects of interactions in our model at the end of our paper (see \cite{supple} for detail).